What is Cerebral Palsy?

 - Reduced oxygen supply to the brain

 - The mother catching an infection during pregnancy

 - A severe traumatic brain injury

-- Changes in genes which affect the development of the brain
+- Changes in genes affecting the development of the brain.

-As there is no cure for cerebral palsy, there is a focus on treatments which maximise the individual’s ability to lead an independent lifestyle.
+As there is no cure for cerebral palsy, there is a focus on treatments that maximise the individual’s ability to lead an independent lifestyle.
 These treatments include: